VoltLang/Battery/doc/index.md

 Battery organises things in terms of projects.
 In the example above, `Volta` is a project, as is `Watt`.
 They're given using local paths above, but in future URLs, and perhaps just their names will be enough for Battery to locate them.
 The important thing to understand is that a project is collection of code, that can be 'depended' upon, that is, required for another project to build.
 That is what the

-    --dep
-	watt
+	dependencies = ["watt"]

-lines in the above `battery.txt` files are saying.
+lines in the above `battery.toml` files are saying.
 "This project depends on `watt`, and requires it to build."

 Projects can have subprojects.
 That is, projects that are children of another project.
 This is useful if individual pieces of your project are useful outside of the context of the larger one.
 Say you were writing an emulator for the smash arcade hit, *Cosmos Attackers*.
 The Silog S81 processor used by *Cosmos Attackers* was used in other arcade hits of the time, such as *Pack Mun*, and *Dug Dog*, so you might want to use your S81 emulator in other projects.